 It is advised not to give your cat any medications without first consulting your vet.
 Many medications can be toxic and even lethal to your pets.
 Below is a list of common over the counter drugs that cause toxicity to cats.

-- Aspirin: The doses recommended in cats for relief of pain and fever is 10mg/kg every 48 hours.
-The toxic dose is 80 to 120 mg/kg for 10 to 12 days.
-The signs of aspirin toxicity in cats are dose-dependant and can include anorexia, vomiting, gastric haemorrhage, anaemia and hyperthermia.
+- Aspirin: The signs of aspirin toxicity in cats are dose-dependent and can include anorexia, vomiting, gastric haemorrhage, anaemia and hyperthermia.

 - Paracetamol: Cats are extremely sensitive to paracetamol toxicity.
-The feline toxic dose is 50 to 100 mg/kg.
-One regular strength tablet may be toxic to a cat, and a second ingested 24 hours later can be lethal.
 The signs of toxicity are brown gums, difficulty breathing, blood in the urine, jaundice and swelling.

 - Ibuprofen: Cats are very sensitive to ibuprofen toxicity.
-It is known that an acute ingestion of 50 mg/kg will produce a toxic effect.
 The signs of ibuprofen toxicity in cats are vomiting, depression, anorexia and diarrhoea.

 - Human topical pain medication containing the nonsteroidal anti-inflammatory drug NSAID (for example ibuprofen, Diclofenac and flurbiprofen).
 People using these medications should take care when applying them in a household with pets.
 Even very small amounts can be dangerous.
 Cats can come in contact with creams by rubbing up against their humans, or by licking the area the cream was applied to.
 They could also come in contact if humans pet their cats after applying the cream to themselves.

 Many other medications can also be toxic to cats.